howardbdev/portfolio-project-faqs/rails-json-api-auth-with-js-front.md

 ```
 the current user is {message: "No one is currently logged in"}
 ```
 _Wait, why did we [use POST as our HTTP method for logout]?
 What about GET, or maybe DELETE?
 Good question.
 Although we're not deleting a record from a database, it does seem like we are "deleting" something, albeit an abstract something -- the user session.
 However if we [compare MDN's descriptions of HTTP methods] notice POST's description is more open to what's happening here.
 DELETE seems to imply we're deleting an actual resource, which we're not.
-Of course, you're encouraged to [read] [more] [about it] and decide which verb you with to use for logout on your app._
+Of course, you're encouraged to [read] [more] [about it] and decide which HTTP method to use for logout on your app._

 And that's it!
 Now your Rails responses will include an HTTP-only cookie with session info.
 And each AJAX request with `credentials: "include"` will send that cookie back to be authenticated.